By Charles Morgan and Hubert Walker for CoinWeek ….

 The marriage was arranged by Leo’s father, Emperor Constantine V. The couple’s son, born in 771, was named Constantine in his honor.

 The elder Constantine died in 775 and the 25-year-old Leo became emperor.

-If you're not familiar with Byzantine history, one important thread in the story is the battle between the iconoclasts and the iconodules.
-Christianity has always condemned the veneration of false idols, but by the eighth century many began to feel the adulation focused on relics, holy images and pilgrimage sites had gone too far, and a movement was born that sought to restore Christianity to the way it was practiced in an already-idealized past by literally destroying images (icons) used in worship.
-"Iconoclast" is Greek for "icon-breaker".
+If you’re not familiar with Byzantine history, one important thread in the story is the battle between the iconoclasts and the iconodules.
+Christianity has always condemned the veneration of false idols, but by the eighth century many began to feel the adulation focused on relics, holy images, and pilgrimage sites had gone too far, and a movement was born that sought to restore the religion to the way it was practiced in an already-idealized past by literally destroying images (icons) used in worship.
+“Iconoclast” is Greek for “icon-breaker”.

 Islam may also have been an influence on this re-examination of Christian practice.